VysotskiVadim/VysotskiVadim.blog/_drafts/2021-04-27-story-counting-historical-data.markdown

 After 6 weeks of work we got at least some historical data.
 Trends predicted release on Match 22.

-{% include image.html src="story-counting-diagram-explanation-due-date" alt="commutative flow diagram of created and closed stories with trends and comments" %}
+{% include image.html src="story-counting-diagram-explanation-due-date" alt="commutative flow for week 6" %}

+#### 12 weeks of development

+We created more and more stories as we went.
+After 12 weeks predicted due date became June 5.

+{% include image.html src="story-counting-week-12" alt="commutative flow for week 12" %}

 ### Summary